MENTAL TRAINING FOR ATHLETES

 - Positive self-talk

-In my work on mental training for athletes, I developed strategies based on:
+In my work on mental training with athletes, I developed my working strategies based on:

 - Visualization